CLU Leadership

 Most importantly, our culture exudes mindfulness and respect for all, dialogue that opens hearts, and collaboration that makes it possible to be our very best, together.
 As President, I must safeguard these values above all else in order to create an environment in which students, faculty, staff, and community thrive, innovate, and collaborate for inclusion, diversity, equity, and sustainability–for all people and for our planet.
 We focus on what matters most to make a significant difference.
 At CLU, it’s not just about a work-life; it’s about your life’s work.
 We’re here for good.
 Come join us.

-We focus on Socially Conscious Education® designed to make positive social change.
+We deliver education designed to drive positive change.

 Our vision is a world filled with ethical and mindful leaders instilled with the knowledge and courage to enact change.
 Our students make a difference because they are the type of leaders who take notice of issues that matter—big or small—every single day.
 They are driven, passionate, career-focused, and compelled to make meaningful and lasting changes in their communities and the world.